 Do you want a large or small dog?
 Will you be getting a puppy or a rescued dog?
 Is your home suitable for the dog?
 Can you provide enough exercise and attention?
 Do you have, or plan to have children?
 Do you already own a dog?
-The list of questions, while vast for all situations, can be brought down to a few key issues and Cause for Paws will be very pleased to guide you and help you make these important decisions.
+The list of questions, while vast for all situations, can be brought down to a few key issues, and Cause for Paws will be very pleased to guide you and help you make these important decisions.

-A dog left all day on their own while their owners are busy working, and then receiving little or no attention from a tired owner can develop problems.
+A dog left all day on their own while their owners are busy working, and then receive little or no attention from a tired owner can develop problems.
 These problems can make life very difficult indeed for both owners and dogs: incessant barking and complaining neighbours, dog messes around the house plus more difficult problems can develop.
 Get things right from the start and you can look forward to many years of good friendship and love with your “best friend”, and, of course, children tend to love their pets and become the very, very best of friends.
 A delight for the whole family.

 Some basic considerations when buying a puppy: please go to a reputable and registered breeder.
 This will ensure you receive a healthy, correctly vaccinated puppy which will save you from problems and possibly even some hefty veterinarian bills later on.
 A good breeder will also be able to advise you which breed would be best for you and your family.
 Never accept a puppy that is taken away from their mother less than eight weeks after birth; this can adversely affect their development and often leads to difficult problems later in the dog’s life.

 Research different breeds.
-Elderly couples will not necessarily want a dog that requires a lot of daily exercise.
+Elderly couples will not necessarily want a dog that requires a lot of daily exercises.
 People living in small apartments should not be thinking of getting a Great Dane.
 Do you have a large garden?
 These are ideal for the larger breeds.
 Dogs from a “working” breed will need more exercise than the smaller “lap-dog” breeds, although this is not a hard and fast rule: some types of Terriers go like mad lightning all day!

 Some breeds require specific caring regimes, Poodles, for example, while other breeds develop known physical problems: Dachshunds (also known as “Sausage Dogs”) may develop back problems and always need to be picked up carefully; Boxers are known for developing heart problems.
 Be aware that there may be extra costs and effort required with certain breeds.

-Abandoned or mistreated dogs can be difficult to integrate into your family and may not be the best choice for first time owners.
+Abandoned or mistreated dogs can be difficult to integrate into your family and may not be the best choice for first-time owners.

 Time spent carefully considering your abilities and home environment and the dog’s needs can prevent much heartache and expense in the future.